 The eRouter uses the View-based Access Control Model (VACM) for configuration of SNMPv1v2c co-existence as defined in [RFC 3584].

 B.1.2.1 View-based Access Control Model (VACM) Profile

 This section addresses the default VACM profile for the eRouter.

-The eRouter MUST support a pre-installed entry in the vacmViewTreeFamilyTable [RFC 3415] as follows:
+The eRouter MUST support a pre-installed entry in the vacmViewTreeFamilyTable [RFC 3415] as in Table B-1: